Call for interest: IGLN Advisory Council

-IGLNi Announces Date for Annual Meeting: A Gathering for Indigenous Voices in Great Lakes Research
+IGLN Announces Date for Annual Meeting: A Gathering for Indigenous Voices in Great Lakes Research

-The IGLNi annual meeting will be held at Casino Rama Resort, Orillia, Ontario on Monday, March 24th, and Tuesday, March 25th, 2025.
+The IGLN annual meeting will be held at Casino Rama Resort, Orillia, Ontario on Monday, March 24th, and Tuesday, March 25th, 2025.
 This meeting is for members and representatives of Indigenous communities, Tribes, Nations, and organizations located within the Great Lakes basin.

 Event Focus: This year’s meeting will focus on strengthening the network through collaborative discussions and skill-building workshops.
 Day 1 will centre on the network itself, including: